m-a-n-a-s/cs335-project/README.md

 ```
 $make
 ```
-This will make an executable named parser in bin folder.<br /> To run and make the dot script -
+This will make an executable named compiler in bin folder.<br /> To run and make the dot script , symbol tables, IR code and asm code-
 ```
 $./bin/compiler <file> -o ast.dot
 ```